MovingBlocks/TempDoc/Fancy-Git.md

 *Note:* If you have changes in the currently checked out branch then they will exist in a new branch created from it.
 That's handy for always working in `develop` yet being able to switch to a topic branch for initial commit really easily.

+Alternatively maybe you want to create a new local branch from a remote branch that already exists somewhere:

+* `git checkout -b mylocalbranch movingblocks/shinybranch`

 ### Deleting a branch

 After a while a branch may have served its purpose, or possibly gotten messed up to the point where you don't want to work from it anymore.